sts10/rust-command-line-utilities/README.md

 ### Aliases for `ls` I use in my `~/.bashrc`

-Prefer eza, then lsd, then exa, then regular old `ls`.
+Prefer eza, then lsd, then regular old `ls`.

 ```bash
 if hash eza 2>/dev/null; then